heheshang/AuroraPlan/Rust for Rustaceans.md

 specifically as Rust code, you will likely want to use the syn crate, which implements a complete Rust parser and can turn a TokenStream into an easyto- traverse Rust AST.
-With most procedural macros, you want to not only parse a TokenStream but also produce Rust code to be injected into the program that invokes the procedural macro.
+- With most procedural macros, you want to not only parse a TokenStream but also produce Rust code to be injected into the program that invokes the procedural macro.
 There are two main ways to do so.
 The first is to manually construct a TokenStream and extend it one TokenTree at a time.
-The second is to use TokenStream’s implementation of FromStr, which lets you parse a string that
+The second is to use TokenStream’s implementation of FromStr, which lets you parse a string that contains Rust code into a TokenStream with "".parse::<TokenStream>().

-114 Chapter 7
-contains Rust code into a TokenStream with "".parse::<TokenStream>().
 You can also mix and match these; if you want to prepend some code to your macro’s input, just construct a TokenStream for the prologue, and then use the Extend